secblc/Blind-Croupier-Documentation/White Paper.md

 > **For example:** Games like Roulette, the “Edge” is achieved by the casino paying slightly less than the “true” odds for a particular bet.
 For example, the true odds for a single Roulette number to win are 36 to 1, since there are 37 compartments on the wheel.
 However, winning bets are actually paid at 35 to 1.
 Therefore the house advantage is equal to 1/37*100 = 2.7%.
 In theory after 10 spins, betting 1 unit per spin, the average house profit will be 10 x 1 x 2.76% = 0.27 units.
 Of course, the casino may not win exactly 0.27 units; this figure is the average casino profit from each player if it had millions of players each betting for 10 spins at 1 unit per spin.

+# Turnkey Solution For Operators Casino

+Blind Croupier solutions are not for a single casino, but for many casinos working together with the same software.
+To the casino operators, we guarantee a modern platform, all available games, and the ability to process transactions using our gambling license as soon as possible (everything is already done).
+We require minimum investment from a casino owners and little effort to launch a project.
+To begin, they will only need to develop a casino's design and a marketing plan (which is what Blind Croupier would help with) - and that's it, they can serve the clients in their own new generation casino.

 # Blind Croupier Business model